 Ombudsperson for foreign students at the Faculty of Biology: Prof. Dr. Helen May-Simera, apl.
 Prof. Dr Bernhard Lieb.

-Take advantage of our offers, become active and seek out the contact persons who can help you with your concerns.
+Take advantage of what we have to offer, be active and seek out the contacts who can help you with your concerns.

 You will find all important contacts for our international activities in the following overview: